Tired of ads?

-Sometimes you will solve an equation that has a funky answer, like 10 = 8 or y = y.
-This doesn't necessarily mean that you did anything wrong, it might very well mean that all or no numbers work.
-Here are some of these equations:
+Sometimes we'll need to solve an equation that has a funky answer, like 10 = 8 or y = y.
+This doesn't necessarily mean that we did anything wrong; it might very well mean that all or no numbers work.
+Here are some of these equations.

 |distribute the 3|